saielhaq/veil/README.md

 - File systems data
 - Plugin data

+**Note**: For safety reasons, the "Clear EVERYTHING" option does NOT include passwords by default.
+Passwords must be cleared separately using the dedicated "Clear Passwords" button.

-**Use with extreme caution!** This action cannot be undone and will essentially reset your browser to a clean state.
+**Use with extreme caution!** These actions cannot be undone.

 ## Installation